 The proposal conforms to the "Residential" and "Open Space" designations of the Official Plan.
-The Draft Plan of Subdivision includes detached dwellings, street townhouses, and rear lane townhouses to accommodate a mix of housing types and a variety of built form in the City.
-Additional land uses include a valleyland block, park block, walkway block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.
+The Draft Plan of Subdivision includes detached dwellings with various lot widths and townhouse dwellings accommodate a mix of housing types and a variety of built form in the City.
+Additional land uses include a valleyland block, SWM Pond block, walkway block and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.

-The subject property will be located close to future planned transit infrastructure which will aid residents in reaching community amenities, services, and destinations within and around the City.
+The subject property will be located close to future planned transit infrastructure which will aide residents in reaching community amenities, services, and destinations within and around the City.
 The proposed development's location in an area undergoing planned transition and development allows the proposed development to cohesively integrate with the surrounding planned and existing neighbourhoods in a manner which aligns with the vision for the City of Brampton